 Rice is the staple diet of most Sabahn people and for them this crop is a gift from their God - Kinoingan.
 Legends say, Kinoingan sacrificed his only, beautiful daughter 'Huminodun' and sowed her body parts as seeds, which later grew to padi (rice).
 To this day, the people honour the commitment shown by their God in the form of a festival by conducting various ceremonies as a tribute to Bambaazon, the spirit of Kinoingan's daughter 'Huminodun'.
 During the Pesta Kaamatan festival, which takes place during first week of May, the Magavau ritual is conducted to invite the spirit of Bambaazon to the Pesta.
 This ritual is performed only by the high priestess as without the spirit of Bambaazon the festival cannot go on further.

 When: End of June

 Coconut has its own importance in every coastal city around the world and Sabah is no exception.
 Coconut trees are harvested on large scale in the area of Kudat where more than 5,000 hectares are covered for the purpose of these plantations.
-This festival highlights the importance of this tropical fruit in the social-economic structure of Kudat people.
-As the World Coconut Day also falls on the same day, variety of activities are arranged to commemorate the festival, like coconut shoe race, squeezing coconut milk competition, handicrafts displays, fashion show, etc.
+This festival highlights the importance of this tropical fruit in the social-economic structure of the Kudat people.
+As World Coconut Day also falls on the same day, a variety of activities are arranged to commemorate the festival, like coconut shoe race, squeezing coconut milk competition, handicrafts displays, fashion show, etc.

 Sabah Dragon Boat Race ( Visit Site )

 Sabah Dragon Boat Race is held every year on the fifth day of the fifth lunar month of the Chinese calendar, at the Likas Bay.
 During the race, Dragon Boats and other streamers make their way across the River Milo to the rhythm of pounding drums and cheering from the crowd.
 Spectators are not only treated to the exciting dragon race but also delicious local fare at the stalls set up along the Likas Bay.

 When: Beginning of July